Estimated Read Time: 7 Minutes

 Make sure you hire someone who will strengthen, understand and support you.

-If you can, hire a company that has knowledge of your industry, wants to learn your business, and respects your time, expertise and wallet.
-Because of the ever-changing nature of search and SEO, social and the market, also be sure to hire a company that keeps current and follows best practices.
+If you can, hire a company that has knowledge of your industry, wants to learn your business, and respects your time, expertise, and wallet.
+Because of the ever-changing nature of search, SEO, social, and the market, also be sure to hire a company that keeps current and follows best practices.

-Don’t go it alone.
-Hire a company you know, like and trust.
+Don’t go it alone unless you have little to no competition and time on your hands to learn SEO, come up with a strategy, and implement it in addition to running your business.
+Hire a company you know, like, and trust.
 Go through the same process you would for hiring a lawyer or accountant.

 Put It All Together